Mini-Grants for Conservation Education

 Class and Youth Group Presentations

-The District offers a limited number of class presentations for Richland County preK-12 students on a number of conservation topics.
-For details on available programs and guidelines, click here.
-To provide feedback on a program Richland SWCD has facilitated for your class or group, use this form.
 For a list of other guest presenters who may be available to speak to school and community groups on conservation topics, and a list of conservation-themed field trip opportunities in Richland County, click here.

 Borrow Educational Materials

 Richland County educators may borrow educational materials, including a Soil Slake Kit, Rainfall Simulator, Adopt-A-Stream Kit, Vermicomposting Kit, and Enviroscape Model, for classroom use.
 Equipment may be borrowed for a one-week period, and the borrower is responsible for pick-up and return of items.
-Use the links provided for more informaiton about each kit.
+Use the links provided for more information about each kit.
 To provide feedback on educational materials you have borrowed, use this form.

 Environmental Educator Trainings

 Project Learning Tree (PLT) and Project WET (Water Education for Teachers) are award-winning international environmental education curricula designed for teachers and informal educators who work with students from early childhood through high school.
-Richland SWCD facilitates PLT and Project WET educator trainings in Richland County; to request a training for a group of teachers or informal educators, contact Chanda Cooper at email@example.com.
+Richland SWCD facilitates PLT and Project WET educator trainings in Richland County; to request a training for a group of teachers or informal educators, contact us at firstname.lastname@example.org.
 You may also visit the SC PLT and SC Project WET websites for more information.

 Green Steps Schools